Table of Contents Show

-Taking a purely economic perspective, it would better to own a smaller home in a more upscale neighborhood than a larger one in one that located in a more modest one.
+Taking a purely economic perspective, it would be better to own a smaller home in a more upscale neighborhood than a larger one in one located in a more modest one.
 If you buy a smaller home, others raise your property value.
 Homeowners making additions should prove beneficial to you.
-Purchasing a larger home in a more modest area means you are lifting the surrounding homes’ value.
+Purchasing a larger home in a more modest area means lifting the surrounding homes’ value.

 A quiet streetA quiet street